pitprok/booking/README.md

 ## Features

 - Create meeting rooms.
+  - Meeting rooms with duplicate names are not allowed
 - Book meeting rooms.
 - Search bookings by date and meeting room.
-- Prevent booking conflicts with overlapping time slots.
+- Cancel bookings.
+  - This is disabled after the booking expires
 - Ensure bookings meet predefined constraints:
-    - Minimum duration of 1 hour.
+    1. Minimum duration of 1 hour.
-    - Duration should be set to one-hour increments
+    2. Duration should be set to one-hour increments
-    - End time must be after the start time.
+    3. End time must be after the start time.
-    - End datetime must not be in the past
+    4. End datetime must not be in the past
-- Cancel bookings before their expiration.

-## Restrictions

-The application was created based on the following requirements/restrictions

-- The name of each meeting room should be unique
+    5. There can be no time overlap between two bookings for the same meeting room
-- When booking a room the following fields are mandatory
+    6. Each booking creation request should have the following fields:
        1. Meeting room
        2. Employee email
        3. Date
        4. Time from
        5. Time to

 ## Architecture Overview